BBC editor Carrie Gracie quits over gender pay gap, says: 'Enough is enough'

 LONDON — A high-profile BBC journalist has quit her role in anger over what she called “incompetent” efforts to close a gender pay gap that has shaken the British public broadcaster.

-Carrie Gracie announced that she was refusing a pay increase offered by managers because it still would mean her being paid less than male coworkers in similar jobs.
+Carrie Gracie announced that she was refusing a pay increase offered by managers because it would still leave her being paid less than male co-workers in similar jobs.

 As China editor, she ran the sprawling broadcaster’s Beijing operation for four years.
 But she was among hundreds of women left outraged when the 21,000-strong organization revealed in July that it paid its then top male star five times more than its best-paid female host, and that two-thirds of on-air employees earning at least $203,500 were men.